OrcunColak/spring-outbox-tutorial/README.md

 This project demonstrates outbox pattern usage.

-When Order controller gets a post request, the OrderService inserts a new OutboxEvent to database.
+When BookOrder controller gets a post request, the BookOrderService inserts a new OutboxEvent to database.
 The OutboxPoller polls the database in regular intervals and publishes new records to Kafka
 There are two Kafka Listeners that process the message

+An alternative to poller could be using CDC to capture database events

 # Swagger
 Go to